|

 For ACMs the real job is to monitor the car's status, determine when the car is experiencing an event which meets airbag deployment criteria, and deploy the belt tensioners/airbags/etc. in a timely fashion.
 The module is working in a black closet with almost no information about the car and none about the environment and is trying to predict what's coming!
 The EDR-aspects of ACM (and PCM) functionality have been a secondary job at best.
 The goal of such recording was initially contemplated as a means of providing information to investigators about the actual crash environment the module was experiencing when it decided to either fire the bags or not.
 Better understanding of how crashes occur in the real world and what causes people to get hurt can lead to an improvement in overall safety for everyone.
 The diagnostic kit required to access the currently available crop of EDRs is sold by Bosch (who purchased this business unit from Vetronix a few years ago), and is called the Crash Data Retrieval System, or CDR-Tool.
 Because Vetronix originally sold these devices, you still sometimes hear their name come up, but they are out of this business, AFAIK.

 Up to now, manufacturers have each approached EDRs in their own way, but in August 2006, NHTSA issued a rule governing what data an EDR must record when a car has one.
 In January 2008, they issued their updated Final Rule which addressed some of the petitions they got after the first Rule was announced.
 It now applies to cars built after 01SEP2012.
 It mandates a list of things that an EDR must record if the car has an EDR which is intended to be downloaded after a crash.
 Think about that for a moment: if a car doesn't have an EDR intended to be downloaded after a crash, then the rule does not apply.
-As with many laws, this 200+ page beast will require some interpretation as it gets implemented.
+As with many laws, this 200+ page beast will require some legal interpretation as it gets implemented.
 Many cars, though, already have some form of EDR in them, and NHTSA has said that if manufacturers stop putting EDR functionality in their cars, NHTSA will revisit the issue of mandating them.
 The regulation is technically called "49CFR Part 563", but I'll just call it The 563 Rule.
 The actual text from the 14JAN08 Federal Register can be downloaded in PDF format by CLICKING HERE. you can find the original (now obsolete) rule online if you look about a bit.

 In addition to specifying what data must be recorded and at what rates, the 563 Rule includes some survivability requirements (which should be a piece of cake for current EDRs, IMHO).
 The "must-record" data includes some pre-crash data as well as a lengthy crash pulse.
 The Rule also requires manufacturers make a tool or translation device to download that data available to the public within 90 days of a car’s release for sale.
 It does not require them to give away these decoding devices, but rather that they be commerically available.
 Affordability is not addressed.
 The Rule does not require that Bosch be the outlet, and I am sure there will soon be more players in the EDR-downloading equipment market.
 The Bosch kit may continue as the only device to access GM/Ford/Chrysler/some others, but there will probably be kits from one or more other companies (i.e. OTC, B&B, Drew, or the OEM themselves) to access the other dozen or so manufacturers whose products will be covered by the rule.